-Readiness actions are taken when NWS-San Diego issues a partner email indicating an excessive weather event is possible.
+Readiness actions are taken when NWS-San Diego issues a partner email indicating an excessive weather event is possible or temperatures are meeting implementation criteria.
 This email is usually sent 3-7 days prior to an event.

 Implementation Criteria: An NWS Partner Email is issued